ChocoWu/CS6223/README.md

 - **Final Data**: Utilizing the `NLTK` tool to perform mutation.
   - `samples_gold.json` stores the mutation data based on gold translation.
   - `samples_llm.json` stores the mutation data based on llm translation.

+## Evaluating via LLama-2
+- Please refer to the directory `code/llama-2` for the details.